Enforcement of Laws and Rules Governing Professional Engineers and Land Surveyors

 - If the matter is not dismissed upon review, the Board orders a preliminary investigation by staff.

 The complainant is notified upon the matter being dismissed or provided a copy of the final order.
 The final order is public record.
 The final order is also filed with the National Council of Examiners for Engineering and Surveying (NCEES) Enforcement Exchange (a national database of disciplinary actions for licensing boards).
-In contrast, the preliminary investigatory report, an internal review document is exempt from public release by Idaho Code/Rule as a matter having to do with a person's ability to obtain or retain a license.
+In contrast, the preliminary investigatory report is an internal review document and is exempt from public release by Idaho Code/Rule as a matter having to do with a person's ability to obtain or retain a license.

 All formal actions of the Board are also published in the Board Minutes and the Board Newsletter, both of which may be found on the Board's website